htrdr 0.10 is available

 htrdr is provided; it must be

 compiled directly from its source tree.
-A simple way is to rely on the
+A simple way is to rely on

-and the installation of
+which automates the build and installation of

-htrdr and its dependencies.
-This build
+htrdr and its

-procedure assumes the following prerequisites:
+sure your system has the following prerequisites:

-- NetCDF library and headers in version 4 or higher.
+- netCDF4 library and headers

-- OpenMPI library and headers.
+- OpenMPI library and headers in version 2 or higher

 Assuming that the aforementioned prerequisites are available, the build procedure is summed up to: